-To listen to the recordings, please click on the red link ‘open in radio aporee.’
+To listen to our recordings, please click on the red link ‘open on radio aporee.’
 This will take you to recording on the aporee site.

 - The edge of the Taw/Torridge Estuary.
 The recording was taken as the tide was turning, with the rhythm of the waves just beginning to gain momentum.

 - Westward Ho! beach.
 As the tide begins to come in, the water seems to fizz as the waves fill up small hollows that had been left in the sand as the waters receded earlier in the day.

 - Northam Burrows / Skylarks and Lambs.
 In spring the Burrows are teaming with life.
 With Skylarks on the decline in the UK, it’s wonderful to know that they are still doing well here.

 - Instow Dunes.
 Insects hovering, families playing on the beach – it’s as if the wind captures sounds and then they’re gone.

 Instow Beach / Dog in Puddle.
 This ridiculous little black dog was digging away in a large puddle and at the same time attempting to catch a tennis ball that was bobbing on the surface.